-I constantly heard about the Worm composter for organic waste and finally wanted to know to what extent worms can affect the Zero Waste Lifestyle can support.
-I met up with David, the founder of Wurmkiste.at, who makes his own worm bins for organic household waste.
-In the following interview, you can find out everything about the wooden worm composter - from the idea, the worms and the functions and benefits to the most frequently asked questions.
+Constantly I have heard about the Worm composter for organic waste and now finally wanted to know to what extent worms can affect the Zero Waste Lifestyle can support.
+For this purpose, I met with David, the founder of Wurmkiste.at, who himself makes worm bins for household organic waste.
+In the following interview, you'll learn everything about the wooden worm composter - from the idea, to the worms and the functions and benefits, to the most frequently asked questions.
 Have fun!

 Hello David!
 Who and what is behind the worm box?

 The story started about 7 years ago when I went to Vienna to study.
-The problem then, and unfortunately still today, is that organic waste in residual waste (see Separate waste correctly) lands.
-For me, that's an absolute no-go.
-I came across a friend's worm bin by chance and of course built a worm composter myself.
-There were 5 of us in the flat share at the time and we were able to recycle all our organic waste with the help of the earthworms without any odor.
-I was thrilled and became more and more interested in the subject.
-About three years ago, I founded a company with my brother Thomas (a carpenter) with which we professionally build worm boxes out of wood and breed worms.
+The problem then, and unfortunately still today, is that organic waste in the residual waste (see Separate waste correctly) lands.
+For me, this is an absolute no-go.
+By chance I came across the worm bin of a friend and of course built myself a worm composter.
+We were then 5 people in the WG and could recycle the entire organic waste with the help of earthworms odorless.
+I was thrilled and became more and more involved with the subject.
+About three years ago I founded a company with my brother Thomas (carpenter), with which we professionally build worm boxes out of wood and breed worms.
 We enjoy working with wood and living out our own values in the company.

 How does the worm composter work?

-"A worm eats about half its body weight every day!"
+"A worm eats about half its body weight a day!"

-It was very important to us that the Wurmkiste fulfills several functions at once.
-That's why it became a stool.
-With castors, you can pull it out from under the table when you need extra space.
-Sometimes it's a bit strange to think that you're sitting on compost worms, but most people find it quite funny.
+It was very important to us that the worm box performs several functions at once.
+That is why it has become a seat stool.
+With wheels you can pull it out from under the table when extra space is needed.
+Sometimes a little funny idea that you sit on compost worms but most people find it quite funny.

 Structure and function of the worm box briefly explained:

-The worm bin has a waste bin in the box, which helps to harvest the worm humus without disturbing the worms.
-The worm composter also has a compartment in which the worm tea cup is located.
+The worm bin has a waste box inside the bin, which helps to harvest the worm humus without disturbing the worms.
+Furthermore, the worm composter has a compartment in which the worm tea cup is located.
 By sliding out a panel (this covers the worm tea cup and can be customized, e.g. with buttons etc.) you can access the cup and the worm tea.
-This means that worm hummus and worm tea can be harvested separately.
+Thus, worm hummus and worm tea can be harvested separately.

-Worm tea in brief - Worm tea is a liquid fertilizer that is automatically produced during the worm composting process.
-It is practically like a magic potion for plants and helps to suppress pests.
+Worm tea briefly explained - worm tea is a liquid fertilizer that is automatically produced in the process of worm composting.
+It is practically like a magic potion for plants and helps suppress pests.

 For the construction and handling of the worm composter we have some cool videos on our homepage: